pubnub/c-core/README.md

 - `posix.mk`: a "master" Makefile for POSIX - will build all the POSIX Makefiles there are (doesn't build Qt - you might not have Qt)
-- `windows.mk`: a "master" Makefile for Windows - will build all the Windows Makefiles there are (doesn't build Qt, you might not have Qt)
+- `windows.mk`: a "master" Makefile for Windows - will build all the Windows Makefiles there are (doesn't build Qt, you might not have Qt).
+For UWP support, use uwp.mk Makefile.
 - `.pubnub.yml`: Standard Pubnub library description in YAML
 - `.travis.yml`: Configuration for Travis CI (POSIX: Linux and MacOS)
 - `.appveyor.yml`: Configuration for Appveyor CI (Windows)